Lucky Millinder: With his own orchestra

-In 1938, he teamed-up with pianist Bill Doggett to front Doggett's group.
-By 1940, Millinder had formed a completely new orchestra, which included Doggett and the drummer "Panama" Francis.
-Around this time he discovered the established gospel singer and guitarist Rosetta Tharpe, with whom his ensembles performed for many years, and first recorded with on four cuts for Decca Records in 1938.
+In 1938, he teamed up with pianist Bill Doggett to front Doggett's group.
+By 1940, Millinder had formed a completely new orchestra, which included Doggett and the drummer Panama Francis.
+Around this time, he discovered the established gospel singer and guitarist Rosetta Tharpe, with whom his ensembles performed for many years, and first recorded with on four cuts for Decca Records in 1938.

-He established a residency at New York's Savoy Ballroom, and won a contract with Decca.
-Dizzy Gillespie was the band's trumpeter for a while and was featured on Millinder's first charting hit, "When the Lights Go On Again (All Over the World)", which reached number 1 on the US Billboard R&B chart and number 14 on the pop chart in 1942.
+He established a residency at New York's Savoy Ballroom and won a contract with Decca.
+Dizzy Gillespie was the band's trumpeter for a while and was featured on Millinder's first charting hit, "When the Lights Go On Again (All Over the World)", which reached number 1 on the U.S. Billboard R&B chart and number 14 on the pop chart in 1942.
 The follow-up records "Apollo Jump" and "Sweet Slumber" were also big hits, with vocals by Trevor Bacon.

 By the mid-1940s, the band was drifting towards what came to be known as rhythm and blues.
-Other band members around this time included the saxophonists Bull Moose Jackson, Tab Smith and Eddie "Lockjaw" Davis and the pianist Sir Charles Thompson.
-In 1944, Millinder recruited the singer Wynonie Harris, and their recording of "Who Threw the Whiskey in the Well" became the group's biggest hit in 1945, staying at number 1 on the R&B chart for eight weeks and also reaching number 7 on the US pop chart.
+Other band members around this time included the saxophonists Bull Moose Jackson, Tab Smith, and Eddie "Lockjaw" Davis, and the pianist Sir Charles Thompson.
+In 1944, Millinder recruited the singer Wynonie Harris, and their recording of "Who Threw the Whiskey in the Well" became the group's biggest hit in 1945, staying at number 1 on the R&B chart for eight weeks and also reaching number 7 on the U.S. pop chart.
 After Harris left for a solo career, Millinder followed up with another hit, "Shorty's Got to Go", on which he took lead vocals.
 Soon afterwards, Ruth Brown became the band's singer for a short period before her own solo career took off.

-Towards the end of World War II and into the post-war period, the economic situation for touring ensembles (including gas-rationing and entertainment taxes) began to favor smaller bands (such as Louis Jordan's), and limited the number of appearances orchestras such as Millinder's could command.
+Towards the end of World War II and into the post-war period, the economic situation for touring ensembles (including gas-rationing and entertainment taxes) began to favor smaller bands (such as Louis Jordan's) and limited the number of appearances orchestras such as Millinder's could command.
 In the late 1940s, the band toured all the larger R&B auditoriums, although it had few chart hits for several years.

 In 1949, the band left Decca Records and joined RCA Victor and then King Records, recording with the singers Big John Greer and Annisteen Allen.
 The band's last big hit was "I'm Waiting Just for You", with Allen, in 1951, which reached number 2 on the R&B chart and number 19 on the pop chart.
 A year earlier, Millinder's track "Silent George" had become a dirty blues hit.